Chemical kinetics

+Reaction coordinate diagram showing how a catalyst lowers the activation energy in an exothermic reaction.

 Chemical kinetics, also known as reaction kinetics, is the branch of physical chemistry that is concerned with understanding the rates of chemical reactions.
 It is different from chemical thermodynamics, which deals with the direction in which a reaction occurs but in itself tells nothing about its rate.
 Chemical kinetics includes investigations of how experimental conditions influence the speed of a chemical reaction and yield information about the reaction's mechanism and transition states, as well as the construction of mathematical models that also can describe the characteristics of a chemical reaction.

 History

 The pioneering work of chemical kinetics was done by German chemist Ludwig Wilhelmy in 1850.
 He experimentally studied the rate of inversion of sucrose and he used integrated rate law for the determination of the reaction kinetics of this reaction.
 His work was noticed 34 years later by Wilhelm Ostwald.
 In 1864, Peter Waage and Cato Guldberg published the law of mass action, which states that the speed of a chemical reaction is proportional to the quantity of the reacting substances.

 Van 't Hoff studied chemical dynamics and in 1884 published his famous "Études de dynamique chimique".
 In 1901 he was awarded the first Nobel Prize in Chemistry "in recognition of the extraordinary services he has rendered by the discovery of the laws of chemical dynamics and osmotic pressure in solutions".
 After van 't Hoff, chemical kinetics dealt with the experimental determination of reaction rates from which rate laws and rate constants are derived.
 Relatively simple rate laws exist for zero order reactions (for which reaction rates are independent of concentration), first order reactions, and second order reactions, and can be derived for others.
 Elementary reactions follow the law of mass action, but the rate law of stepwise reactions has to be derived by combining the rate laws of the various elementary steps, and can become rather complex.
 In consecutive reactions, the rate-determining step often determines the kinetics.
 In consecutive first order reactions, a steady state approximation can simplify the rate law.
 The activation energy for a reaction is experimentally determined through the Arrhenius equation and the Eyring equation.
 The main factors that influence the reaction rate include: the physical state of the reactants, the concentrations of the reactants, the temperature at which the reaction occurs, and whether or not any catalysts are present in the reaction.

 Gorban and Yablonsky have suggested that the history of chemical dynamics can be divided into three eras.
 The first is the van 't Hoff wave searching for the general laws of chemical reactions and relating kinetics to thermodynamics.
 The second may be called the Semenov-Hinshelwood wave with emphasis on reaction mechanisms, especially for chain reactions.
 The third is associated with Aris and the detailed mathematical description of chemical reaction networks.